-Put simply, an HMRC Time to Pay arrangement (TTP) is a debt repayment plan for your outstanding taxes.
-Companies that lack the cash flow to settle their Corporation Tax, VAT and/or PAYE in full can ask HMRC for extra time to pay.
+A Time to Pay Arrangement with HMRC is a debt repayment plan for your outstanding taxes.
+Companies that have defaulted on their payments to settle their Corporation Tax, VAT and/or PAYE can ask HMRC for extra time to pay.
+They will usually agree that you can pay it back over 6-12 months.

-Time to Pay arrangements are made directly with HMRC.
+Time to Pay Arrangements are made directly with HMRC.
 Take a look at their Business Payment Support Service to make sure you're choosing the right path.
+They have set up a helpline at 0800 0159 559.

 What are the criteria for an HMRC Time to Pay Arrangement?

-Companies in debt to HMRC must apply to set up a Time to Pay arrangement.
-This will only be accepted if HMRC is satisfied that you'll stick to the arrangement and repay all your taxes in full.
+Companies in debt to HMRC must apply to set up a Time to Pay Arrangement.
+HMRC will only accept a proposal if it is satisfied that you'll stick to the arrangement and repay all your taxes in full.

 Your proposals should be supported by evidence that these payments can be met, including: